sasanarakkha/study-tools/SBS Pāli Dictionary/readme.md

 # SBS Pāli Dictionary

-It is a work in progress, it is analysis of the words from SBS Pāli-English Recitation.
-It made available for testing and feedback purposes.
+This is a work in progress, an analysis of the words from SBS Pāli-English Recitation.
+It made available for testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&entry.1433863141=SBS-study-tools) purposes.
 Because of this it is very important be up to date, please download the lates version regularly.
 How to instull it, you can read [here](https://digitalpalidictionary.github.io/update.html)

 this tool recommended to use together with [SBS Pāli-English Recitations](https://github.com/sasanarakkha/study-tools/tree/main/SBS%20P%C4%81li-English%20Recitations) and [Analysis of SBS Pāli-English Recitations.](https://github.com/sasanarakkha/study-tools/tree/main/Analysis%20of%20SBS%20P%C4%81li-English%20Recitations)